 1.2.3 Comply with the rules and standards of the Academic Integrity Policy and abide by the processes described here.

-OFFICE OF STUDENT CONDUCTThe San José State University Academic Integrity Policy requires that the student conduct administrator, the Director of the Office of Student Conduct and Ethical Development (SCED),
+OFFICE OF STUDENT CONDUCT AND ETHICAL DEVELOPMENT ROLE

+The Director of the Office of Student Conduct and Ethical Development (SCED) must:

-1.3.1 Comply with and enforce the Student Conduct Code1, which includes the Academic Integrity Policy;
+1.3.1 Comply with and enforce the Student Conduct Code, which includes the Academic Integrity Policy;

+1.3.2 Review all submitted Academic Integrity Reporting Forms.
+Refer to Academic Disqualification and Reinstatement Review Committee (ADRRC) any cases where the academic sanctions imposed by faculty are deemed inappropriate and/or not commensurate with the recommended sanctions;

-1.3.2 1.3.3 Adjudicate student conduct cases and assign administrative sanctions to students who have violated the Student Conduct Code;
+1.3.3 Adjudicate student conduct cases and assign administrative sanctions to students who have violated the Student Conduct Code;

 1.3.4 Serve as a resource for faculty, staff, and students on matters of academic integrity and this policy;